Olayinka scores, Attal shines, Boudaoui sent off as Slavia Prague see off Nice | Goal.com

 Atal inspired his side back to contention when he set up Amine Gouiri to level proceedings moments after the hour mark.

-Olayinka then restored the lead to Slavia Prague in the 64th minute with a fine finish after receiving a sumptuous assist from Petr Sevcik.
+Olayinka then restored the lead for Slavia Prague in the 64th minute with a fine finish after receiving a sumptuous assist from Petr Sevcik.

-Olayinka featured for 87 minutes before he was replaced by Tomas Malinsky while Atal made ways for Dan Ndoye in the 66th minute.
+Olayinka featured for 87 minutes before he was replaced by Tomas Malinsky while Atal made way for Dan Ndoye in the 66th minute.

 The result ensured Jindrich Trpisovsky’s men continue their lead in Group C with nine points from four games while Nice are third with three points.